wzhstat/Reaction-Condition-Selector/README.md

 You end up with a models folder that contains the trained D-MPNN model.
 You can also download trained models directly from models/models. <br>

-# Using trained model to make predictions
+# Using Trained Model to Make Predictions

 ## Step 1 Construction of a library of reaction conditions
 Before making a prediction, run ```BuildConditionLibrary.sh``` to build the three types of reaction condition libraries needed for prediction, namely the r1 library, the r0 library, and the r0* library.
 You can also run get_condition_library.py directly to get a specific library of reaction conditions.